 Harbaugh moved on to positions at Pittsburgh, Morehead State and Cincinnati.
-He and his wife, Ingrid, were thrilled when he was named defensive backs coach and special teams coordinator at the University of Indiana in 1997, thinking he was closing in on a head coaching position within one of college football's power conferences.
+He and his wife, Ingrid, were thrilled when he was named defensive backs coach and special teams coordinator at Indiana University in 1997, thinking he was closing in on a head coaching position within one of college football's power conferences.
 Instead, they were pleasantly surprised when the NFL's Philadelphia Eagles offered to make him their special teams coordinator a year later.

 Harbaugh was promoted to Philadelphia's secondary coach in 2007, then was presented with the ultimate opportunity when he interviewed for the Baltimore Ravens' vacant head coaching position the next year.
-Although he had never been an offensive or defensive coordinator—the two positions considered to be crucial stepping stones for a head coac—Harbaugh impressed Ravens owner Steve Bisciotti with his expansive knowledge of the game and was given the job.
+Although he had never been an offensive or defensive coordinator—the two positions considered to be crucial stepping stones for a head coach—Harbaugh impressed Ravens owner Steve Bisciotti with his expansive knowledge of the game and was given the job.

 The Ravens started the 2008 season with three losses in five games, but won nine of their last 11 to make the playoffs, then won two more before a tough loss to the arch-rival Pittsburgh Steelers in the AFC Championship game.